Colex317/deep_learning_challenge/README.md

       TensorFlow was used to optimize the model to achieve a target predictive accuracy higher than 75%.

 # Report on the Neural Network Model

 ## Overview of the Analysis

-The analysis aimed to develop a neural network model based on the features in the dataset and whether an Alphabet Soup-funded organization will be successful by focusing on data preprocessing, model development, and evaluation.
-Using a systematic approach to tuning various aspects of the model, the neural network model was optimized to achieve a predictive accuracy of more than 75%.
+The purpose of the analysis was to develop a neural network model based on the features in the dataset to predict whether the Alphabet Soup-funded organization will be successful by focusing on data preprocessing, model development, and evaluation.

 ## Results

-**Data Preprocessing**
+### Data Preprocessing

+**Target Variable(s):**

-**Target Variable(s):** The target variable for the model is typically the outcome or the variable we are trying to predict.
+The target variable for the model is typically the outcome or the variable we are trying to predict.
+In this analysis, the target variable is: `IS_SUCCESSFUL`

-In this analysis, the target variable is `IS_SUCCESSFUL`, as indicated by the line `y = application_dummies['IS_SUCCESSFUL'].values`.
-This suggests that the model aims to predict whether or not a charity organization will be successful in its fundraising efforts.

 <img width="879" alt="image" src="https://github.com/Colex317/deep_learning_challenge/assets/148498483/e81aa202-c98b-4de3-a97a-1242fea218d8">

+**Features**:
-**Features**: The features are the inputs to the model that help predict the target variable.

-In this analysis, the features are all the columns in the application_dummies DataFrame except for the `IS_SUCCESSFUL` column.
-This is evident from the line
+The features are the inputs to the model that help predict the target variable.
+In this analysis, the features are all the columns in the application_dummies DataFrame except for the `IS_SUCCESSFUL` column, such as:
-`application_dummies.drop(['IS_SUCCESSFUL'], axis=1).values`, which drops the `IS_SUCCESSFUL` column from the DataFrame to create the features array X. These features include various attributes/characteristics of charity organizations, such as:

 - APPLICATION_TYPE